mgoren/supersonic/README.md

 - Google Cloud Platform: associate with this google cloud project
 - Copy site key value to `REACT_APP_RECAPTCHA_SITE_KEY` in `.env`.

-## If desired, add verifier spreadsheet for double-checking

-- Create new IFTTT applet with webhook and add webhook URL to `.env`

 ## Copy `.env` file values over to GitHub Secrets for workflow use:

 ```sh